Efficient time-domain scattering synthesis via frequency-domain singularity subtraction

-This approach thus uses the matrix function's resolvent $\widetilde{H}_\omega^{-1}$ under random excitation vector $v$ and random scalarization vector $u$, to produce the meromorphic function $s(\omega)$, whose poles coincide, with overwhelming probability, with the desired resonant values of $\widetilde{H}_\omega$~\cite{bst}.
-To compute the poles of $s(\omega)$ (and, thus, the resonances of $\widetilde{H}_\omega$) contained within a set $D\subset \mathbb{C}$ and its boundary, the RE method utilizes the AAA algorithm to obtain the rational approximant $r^m(\omega) \approx s(\omega)$ using points along the boundary of $D$.
-This approximant is useful in that, provided the set $D$ is ``sufficiently small'' and an adequate number of roughly equispaced sampling points are used along the boundary of $D$, the poles of $r^m(\omega)$ within $D$ provide close approximations of the poles of $s(\omega)$.
+To compute the poles of $s(\omega)$---that is, the numerical approximations of the resonances of $\mathcal{U}_\omega$---lying within a set $D\subset \mathbb{C}$, including its boundary, the RE method applies the AAA algorithm to construct a rational approximant $r(\omega)\approx s(\omega)$ from samples along the boundary of $D$.
+This approximant is useful in that, provided the set $D$ is ``sufficiently small'' and an adequate number of roughly equispaced sampling points are used along the boundary of $D$~\cite[Rem.
+4]{bst}, the poles of $r(\omega)$ within $D$ provide close approximations of the poles of $s(\omega)$.
 In order to tackle the generic case in which a proposed set $D$ may not be sufficiently small, the RE method employs an adaptive search technique by partitioning $D$ into sub-regions and computing the poles within each subregion, typically using rectangular domains $D$ which are subsequently dyadically partitioned, in an iterative fashion, into smaller rectangular subregions---as detailed in~\cite{bst}.
 The algorithm terminates when no new poles are found in each subregion, upon which a certain secant method-based termination stage is used to significantly enhance accuracy and to filter out spurious poles that may (rarely) be produced by the AAA algorithm.